Data protection privacy notice

 Information on the constitution of the council can be found here: Decision Making Process

-Under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004 you have a right to request any recorded official information held by the council.
+Under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, you have a right to request any recorded official information held by us.
 The information you require may already be publicly available.
-The council has a duty to make information available via a publication scheme.
-Before you submit a request please check that scheme – Brentwood Borough Council Publication Scheme.
+We have a duty to make information available through a publication scheme.
+Before you submit a request, you should check the Brentwood Borough Council Publication Scheme.

-For further information and how to make a request please visit our Freedom of Information web page.
+For more information and how to make a request, visit Freedom of Information.

-If we are unable to supply any of the information you have requested, we will tell you the reasons why.
+If we're unable to supply any of the information you have requested, we will tell you the reasons why.

-For more details please refer to the Information Commissioner's Office website.
+For more details, visit the Information Commissioner's Office.